 Is the IMAX Theater open?

+Yes!
 The California Science Center IMAX Theater is excited to welcome you back!
 Immerse yourself in different worlds on our seven-story high movie screen.
-To ensure the safety of our guests and staff, we are observing the following protocols.
+Please note the following:

 - We strongly recommend you make your reservations online or by phone in advance with a small service fee.